-The Academic Success and Public Service Division provides postsecondary education in the departments of Early Childhood Education, Health and Fitness Science, and Human Services Technology.
+The Academic Success and Public Service Division provides postsecondary education in the departments of Education, Health and Fitness Science, and Human Services Technology.
 Programs of study are designed in cooperation with local and regional employers to meet the changing needs of dynamic workplaces.
 All programs emphasize the mastery of both analytical and communication skills.
-Early Childhood faculty work collaboratively throughout the community so that students grow in their ability to support learning and development of all young children in diverse settings.
+Education Faculty work collaboratively throughout the community so that students grow in their ability to support learning and development of all children in diverse educational settings.
 The Health and Fitness Science faculty promote and provide the facets of exercise science that attend to the safety of the students while providing them instruction in the proper use of exercise equipment and facilities.
 The Human Services Technology curriculum prepares students for entry-level positions in institutions and agencies that provide social, community, and educational services.
 Where appropriate, the programs work with local advisory boards to adapt to the needs of the workplace in cooperation with any changes required by the NCCCS.
 Classes are available for most programs in a variety of formats.

-Early Childhood Education

-Early Childhood: Licensure Transfer Track

-Early Childhood: Non-Licensure Transfer Track

-Health and Fitness Science

-Human Services Technology
+Early Childhood Education Health and Fitness Science Human Services Technology